preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Event List
 ------------
 As it suggests, this view is suitable for use in a Event Management set up.
 Contains general settings only, see above.
+You also have to add at least one column, for the display to work.
+See below for more information.

 Navigation View
 -----------------